cole-trapnell-lab/homebrew-trapnell/README.md

 This formula has only been tested on MacOS.
 It is based off of the [Homebrew core formula](https://github.com/Homebrew/homebrew-core/blob/master/Formula/r/r.rb), so it should work on other systems, but it has not been tested.
 Install at your own risk.

+Please note that currently, OpenMP support still does not work, but the OpenBLAS support can still provide substantial speedups in linear algebra computations.

 ## Installation

 This modified R formula can be installed as follows.